Cloud-CV/EvalAI/README.md

 [![Documentation Status](https://readthedocs.org/projects/markdown-guide/badge/?version=latest)](https://evalai-cli.cloudcv.org)

-## Goal
+## Contributing Guidelines

-The goal of this package is to offer almost all the features available on the website within your terminal.
+If you are interested in contributing to EvalAI-CLI, follow our [contribution guidelines](https://github.com/Cloud-CV/evalai-cli/blob/master/.github/CONTRIBUTING.md).

 ## Development Setup

-### Step 1:

 1. Setup the development environment for EvalAI and make sure that it is running perfectly.

-2. Now, Open web browser and hit the url http://127.0.0.1:8888.

-3. Login with your credentials and move to the profile section.

-4. Click on `Get your Auth Token` to get the authentication token & copy the token.

-### Step 2:

-1. Clone the evalai-cli repository to your machine via git
+2. Clone the evalai-cli repository to your machine via git

 ```bash
 git clone https://github.com/Cloud-CV/evalai-cli.git EvalAI-CLI
 ```

-2. Create a virtual environment
+3. Create a virtual environment

 ```bash
 cd EvalAI-CLI